wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.8.6.1 =
+* [Fix] A regression bug was introduced in 4.8.6, affecting some of the shortcodes and reports.

 = 4.8.6 =
 * [New] Slimstat can now track most WordPress redirects and mark them with the appropriate content type.
 * [Update] The GDPR compliance through third-party tools is now more flexible and allows admins to specify name/value pairs so that the cookie must CONTAIN the given string.